-Transition: As you have heard multiple times today, nothing worth doing can be done without practice, trial and error, and feedback.
-You were asked to bring multiple copies of a piece of student work with you today.
-We are ready to practice writing commentary for those student work samples.
+7. Transition: As I've said multiple times today, nothing worth doing can be done without practice, trial and error, and feedback.
+I asked you to bring multiple copies of a piece of student work with you today.
+We're going to practice writing commentary for those student work samples right now.

-Teacher Commentary Group Practice
+Group Practice

-- 1. Present: - > You were asked to bring four copies of a student work sample. - ➤ Please organize yourselves into groups of no fewer than three persons and no more than four persons.
-These groups may be smaller than those you usually work with in your building or your system, but this size allows us to accomplish more in a relatively short period of time. - > Still, you may not have enough time to write commentary for everyone's student work.
-Follow the collaboration guidelines for one student sample at a time, and finish as many as you can in the time allotted. - > We will follow the same guidelines we used in the guided practice.
-You can find the guidelines on page 12 in the Participant's Guide. - 2.
-Show Teacher Commentary Group Practice slide.
-Say: You have 1 hour for this group practice.
+- 1. Present: - > You were asked to bring four copies of a student work sample. - Please organize yourselves into groups of no fewer than three persons and no more than four persons.
+These groups may be smaller than those you usually work with in your building or your system, but this size allows us to accomplish more in a relatively short period of time. - Still, you may not have enough time to write commentary for everyone's student work.
+Follow the protocol for one student sample at a time, and finish as many as you can in the time allotted. - ➤ We'll follow the same protocol we used in the guided practice.
+A copy of this handout is on the following page. - Slide 2.
+Show slide.